GiordanoSconti/NeoPixelController/README.md

 ```
 This command can be used to get the current colors of the leds.

-No Parameters are needed.
+No parameters are needed.

 * ### Stop-Task Command:
 ```javascript
 WebSocket.send("stop-task");
 ```
-This command can be used to stop a running task before sending other commands.
+This command can be used to stop a running task.
+You need to use it before sending other commands if you used one of these: set-pattern; flow-rainbow.

-No Parameters are needed.
+No parameters are needed.

 * ### Set-Pattern Command:
 ```javascript